 Cozy hotel with a gym, swimming pool, and amazing breakfast to start your day!

-Have an alternative and floating stay in this gorgeous boat with wood interiors
+Have an quirky and floating stay in this gorgeous boat with wood interiors

 Things to do in Castlefield